-The Nominating and Corporate Governance Committee is comprised of Ms. Ballesta, Mr. Garnero and Mr. Dhaliwal.
-Each member of the Nominating and Corporate Governance Committee is considered independent pursuant to National Instrument 52-110 and the NYSE American Governance Rules.
-Ms. Ballesta is the Chair of the Nominating and Corporate Governance Committee.
+The Safety and Sustainability Committee is comprised of Ms. Tudela, Ms. Ballesta and Mr. Garofalo.
+Each of Ms. Tudela and Ms. Ballesta is considered independent pursuant to National Instrument 52-110 and the NYSE American Governance Rules.
+Mr. Garofalo is not considered independent as a result of his executive officer position with GRC, a former subsidiary of the Corporation.
+Ms. Tudela is the Chair of the Safety and Sustainability Committee.